 3. PROTECTION OF CONFIDENTIAL INFORMATION

 3.1.
-The Company expects every employee to treat as confidential all information about the Company and its business and financial affairs which is proprietary or otherwise not generally revealed to third parties.
+The Company expects every employee to treat as “confidential” any and all information about the Company and its business and financial affairs which is proprietary or otherwise not generally known by or revealed to third parties.
 An employee must not disclose, access or use such information other than to perform his or her responsibilities as an employee.
 Any disclosure of such information should be limited to authorized Company personnel or agents or persons with whom the Company is conducting business who need to know it.
 These obligations also apply to information received in confidence by the Company from suppliers, customers, and other third parties doing business or otherwise interacting with the Company.

 3.2.
 Many kinds of confidential information exist.
-Among the most important examples are information, data, and analyses concerning: the Company's marketing and sales plans and activities (including details of costs, pricing, and product or service offerings); the Company's financial and operating plans and practices, including distribution methods; the Company's customers and all past, present, and prospective transactions with them (including all contracts, quotations, bids, and proposals); the Company's suppliers and all past, present, and prospective transactions with them (including supplier pricing, quotations, or project information); other Company trade secrets; and any acquisition plans of the Company and related matters learned in the course of such transactions.
+Among the most important examples are trade secrets.
+Simply put, trade secrets involve information (of whatsoever kind) that is not generally known which gives the Company a competitive advantage and include information, data, and analyses concerning: the Company's marketing and sales plans and activities (including details of sourcing, costs, pricing, and product or service offerings); the Company's financial and operating plans and practices, including distribution methods; the Company's customers and all past, present, and prospective transactions with them (including all contracts, quotations, bids, and proposals); the Company's suppliers and all past, present, and prospective transactions with them (including supplier pricing, quotations, or project information); other Company trade secrets; and any acquisition plans of the Company and related matters learned in the course of such transactions.
 Every precaution should be taken to preserve the confidentiality of all such information, data, and analyses unless and until specifically released in writing by senior management for general publication or otherwise made public by Company officials.

 3.3.
 No employee shall, either directly or indirectly through family members or third parties, purchase or sell stock of publicly-traded companies on the basis of material, non-public information received or learned while acting as an employee or share such information with any person to use in connection with their purchase or sale of any publicly-traded security.
 Material information is any information which could reasonably be expected to either affect the price of, or the decision to buy or sell, the stock of any company.
 Non-public information is any information not available to the public generally and, although it clearly includes all confidential information, it may have broader application.
 This prohibition applies to any non-public information of suppliers, customers, other third parties doing business with or otherwise interacting with the Company, potential acquisition targets or competitors of the Company.